AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-03-17-laid-off-reflections-lessons-learned/laid-off-reflections-lessons-learned.md

 ## What would I change about my layoff experience

 There is no good time to be laid-off.
 But getting laid off just before mid-year reviews was not ideal.
-I was also about a month away from my anniversary and vesting another 25% of my ESOPs, which worsened the timing.
+I was also about a month away from my anniversary and vesting another 25% of my ESOPs.

 I was surprised that the company continued hiring till before the layoffs and did not explore an across-the-board reduction in pay or voluntary (temporary) quitting, like the last time they were in a similar situation.